-Due to overuse and abuse of Snively Hot Springs, BLM has closed the area from dusk until dawn, no glass containers within 30 feet, no camping and fires are allowed.
+Due to the recreation area is overused and abused, BLM has closed the area from dusk until dawn, no glass containers within 30 feet, no camping and fires are allowed.

 Most of the experts and reviewers of hot springs in Oregon have progressively given to Snively Hot Springs the highest rate because beneath the outward appearance of economic underdevelopment, is the very essence of an unforgettable hot spring, and one whose experiences are indeed, irreplaceable.

 Caution.
 Watch poison ivy along the river bank and around the parking area.

 Open: 365 days a year from sunrise to sunset

 Service: Pit toilet